CoreyNaas/Launchpad-Programs/README.md

 - **Lab6**
   - Takes in two memory addresses and counts the number of negative numbers, positive numbers, zeros stored within those addresses.
 Lab 6 is an implementation of the NegPosZer subroutine in a C wrapper program.
    - Code: main.c, Count_Types.s
+- **Lab8**
+  - Emulates a dual traffic light sequence with blinking feature.
+Implementation of a FSM in ARM Assembly for the TI Launchpad.
+   - Code: main.s

 ## Personal Projects
   - **PePo**